Get a Quote

 *Put them in your mailbox or you can schedule a pick-up online or

 *You can call USPS (Call 1-800-ASK-USPS® (800-275-8777)

-Most people look at buying footwear as decision about fashion, but is also a decision that will affects your comfort and health both in the short term and over a period of years.
+Most people look at buying footwear as decision about fashion but is also a decision that will affects your comfort and health both in the short term and over a period of years.
 Quality shoes gives your feet the support they need.
-This decision will make a world of difference in you every day life and your quality of life in the future.
+This decision will make a world of difference in your everyday life and your quality of life in the future.